balancer/scaffold-balancer-v3/README.md

 yarn fork
 ```

-5. Deploy the mock tokens, pool factories, pool hooks, and custom pools contracts [^2]
+5. Deploy the mock tokens, pool factories, pool hooks, and custom pools contracts
-   [^2]: The `DEPLOYER_PRIVATE_KEY` wallet receives the mock tokens and resulting BPT from pool initialization
+   > By default, the anvil account #0 will be the deployer and recieve the mock tokens and BPT from pool initialization

 ```bash
 yarn deploy